 Important: For use in an emergency, you should have a backup copy of the current version of the following administrative files.
-You will need to restore these files if you need to replace disks or if you restore to a second computer system (imported restore).
+You must restore these files if you need to replace disks or if you restore to a second computer system (imported restore).